Imam: Title of scholarly authority

-The position of imams in Turkey
+The position of Imams in Turkey

 Imams are appointed by the state to work at mosques and they are required to be graduates of an İmam Hatip high school or have a university degree in theology.
 This is an official position regulated by the Presidency of Religious Affairs in Turkey and only men are appointed to this position, whilst female officials under the same state organisation work as preachers and Qur'an course tutors, religious services experts, etc. These officials are supposed to belong to the Hanafi school of the Sunni sect.

 A central figure in an Islamic movement is also called an imam, like Imam Nawawi in Syria.

-Shia imams
+Shia Islam

-In the Shi'a context, an imam is not only presented as the man of God par excellence, but as participating fully in the names, attributes, and acts that theology usually reserves for God alone.
+In Shia Islam, an imam is not only presented as the man of God par excellence, but as participating fully in the names, attributes, and acts that theology usually reserves for God alone.
 Imams have a meaning more central to belief, referring to leaders of the community.
 Twelver and Ismaili Shi'a believe that these imams are chosen by God to be perfect examples for the faithful and to lead all humanity in all aspects of life.
 They also believe that all the imams chosen are free from committing any sin, impeccability which is called ismah.
 These leaders must be followed since they are appointed by God.